ziqiyang107/ziqiyang107.github.io/_posts/2025-09-01-Score-based-Gen.md

 date: 2025-09-01
 ---
 ## Langevin Dynamics
-We first start from the discrete Langevin diffusion process for stochastic gradient update, introduced in {% include cite.html key="welling2011bayesian"%}.
+We first start from the discrete Langevin diffusion process in the paper, introduced in {% include cite.html key="song2019generative"%}.
 Suppose we want to sample from a probability density $p(\vecx)$, the following recursion will converge to this distribution

 <a id="eq1"></a>